Using Design Thinking to Create Human-Centered Assessments

 What’s your reaction when you hear the word ‘test’?
 Do you relish the challenge, or are you filled with dread?
 There are many reasons that someone might have bad feelings about assessment such as test anxiety, lack of preparation, or feeling crunched for time.
 Whatever the reason, many people feel that traditional assessments don’t accurately reflect their skills and abilities.

 “In high school, assessment was a negative spiral where I would be overthinking things so much that I would lose track of what was actually being asked of me, and that was really debilitating.”
+“With people who need a little more practice, or it doesn’t come as quickly, assessment is negatively impacting them and making them feel like they cannot do it.”
+“Assessment is 80% b***s***.”

 --Real quotes about assessment from preservice teachers.